Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation

-The article is organized as follows: section 2 provides a brief introduction to the Higgs-$R^2$ model and the background dynamics during and after inflation for a set of suitable initial conditions.
-Section 3 analyzes the couplings induced by gravitational effects in the Einstein frame, showing the decay ratio of scalaron into light free scalars.
-This result indicates that the perturbative approach is kinematically valid only for masses $m_\chi<M/2$ during the reheating epoch after inflation when $|R|< M$.
-In section 4 we derive the mode equation for the spectator field, which is necessary to investigate the behaviour of the time-dependent frequency during and after inflation.
-We adapt a numerical approach to solve the mode equation for modes that leave $5$ e-folds before the horizon crossing during inflation, which ensures that each mode is within the horizon at the start of the numerical simulation.
+The article is organized as follows: Section 2 provides a brief introduction to the Higgs-\(R^2\) model and the background dynamics during and after inflation for a set of suitable initial conditions.
+Section 3 analyzes the couplings induced by gravitational effects in the Einstein frame.
+Section 4, we derive the mode equation for the spectator field, which is necessary to investigate the behavior of the time-dependent frequency during and after inflation.
+We adopt a numerical approach to solve the mode equation for modes that leave 5 e-folds before the horizon crossing during inflation, ensuring that each mode is within the horizon at the start of the numerical simulation.
+Section 4 examines the production of massive particles during preheating.
+In section 5 we show the numerical results for the gravitational production spectra for $\xi_\chi =0$ and $\xi_\chi = 1/6$ and for the time-evolution of $\beta_k$-Bogolyubov coefficient.
+Lastly, section 6 is dedicated to the relic abundance of gravitational production of scalars.

-Section 4 focuses on massive particle production during preheating.
-Finally, section 5 discusses the results and conclusions.
-In the following, we will use natural units in wihch $\hbar = 1$, $c = 1$, $\kappa_\mathrm{B} = 1$ and we use the mass Planck as $8\pi G = M_p^{-2}$.
-We also work in the context of a spatially flat, homogeneous and isotropic universe described by the FLRW metric
+In the following, we will use natural units in which $\hbar = 1$, $c = 1$, $\kappa_\mathrm{B} = 1$ and we use the mass Planck as $8\pi G = M_p^{-2}$.
+We also work in the context of a spatially flat, homogeneous, and isotropic universe described by the FLRW metric

 \beq \nonumber \dif s^2 &=& -\dif t^2 + a^2(t)(\dif x^2 + \dif y^2 + \dif z^2)\\\\ \nonumber &=& a^{2}(\tau)(-\dif \tau^2 + \dif x^2 + \dif y^2 + \dif z^2)\,, \enq

 where $t$ is the cosmic time, $\tau$ the conformal time and the relation between the two is $\dif \tau = \dif t/a(t)$ with $a(t)$ is the scale factor.